abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

     - [x] StreamGear API **MUST** requires FFmpeg executables for its core operations.
 Follow these dedicated [Platform specific Installation Instructions ➶](../../ffmpeg_install/) for its installation.
 API will throw **RuntimeError**, if it fails to detect valid FFmpeg executables on your system.
     - [x] In this mode, ==API by default generates a primary stream _(at the index `0`)_ of same resolution as the input frames and at default framerate[^1].==
     - [x] In this mode, API **DOES NOT** automatically maps video-source audio to generated streams.
 You need to manually assign separate audio-source through [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.
+    - [x] In this mode, Stream copy (`-vcodec copy`) is not compatible as this mode requires re-encoding of incoming frames.
     - [x] Always use `close()` function at the very end of the main code.

 ???+ danger "DEPRECATION NOTICES for `v0.3.3` and above"